-California grid means in Flex Alert, allowance is for CO_2 Emissions to spike to get Supplies as high as possible, now over >50 GWs.
+California grid means in Flex Alert, allowance is for $CO_2$ Emissions to spike to get Supplies as high as possible, now over >50 GWs.
 Gas peakers run flat-out 100% no maintenance, dirty imports from out of State.
 Demand in any very foreseeable Heat Wave like in 2020, 2022 etc outstripped State capacity.
 Given efficiency strides so far, look to green supply, and storage.
 Yes, California ever-adds (yay!) more electric vehicles - those can charge at night, leveling out demand (and not a threat to grid some might worry about).
 But in fewer and fewer years to 2030, that 1 lone California nuclear plant making 2.3 GW will close; that will mean a big 5% loss in the State's firm generating capacity.
 Blackouts surely see, ever-looming.

-The State is breaking out band-aids.
-Importing electrons from elsewhere in West even in times of regional need.
-May be power generated by dirty sources - coal, gas, costly 2nd gen nuclear hit by cooling issues, all suffering more than renewables in heat waves.
-Drought with little water for cooling, is a growing threat.
-As Texas showed 2021, Cold too knocks out fossils & nukes.
-Grid can be knocked out, by deliberate attack - or nature.
-Hence what will help: newer grid with links to the windier Midwest profitably exporting its bounty to California, Texas etc. A modern, resilient grid better protected from wildfires, making more electrons available.
-All with more storage + resilience in 2020s.
-Especially as droughts loom over hydropower, gas, nukes, coal plants!
-Global change hits our planet, with new extremes.
-More remote are the exo-planet risks too, maybe CMEs like a past Carrington event - or worse a much scarier Miyake event; all mean let's look to stronger, shielded too, renewables+storage+resilient grid!
+The State's using band-aids.
+Importing electrons from elsewhere, even in regional need.
+That may be power from dirty coal, gas, or 2nd gen nukes - all hit by weather issues; all will suffer more than renewables in heat waves.
+Or in drought: little cooling water is growing threat.
+As Texas showed in 2021 - cold knocks out fossils & nukes.
+Grid can be knocked out by deliberate attack/s too - or nature.
+Hence, what will help: newer grid with links to a windier Midwest profitably exporting its bounty to California, to Texas etc. A modern resilient grid better protected from wildfires, makes more electrons available.
+Storage + resilience latter 2020s.
+Especially as droughts loom soon over hydropower, gas, nukes, coal!
+Global change is hitting our planet with new extremes.
+Much more remote, are exo-planet risks: maybe CMEs like a past Carrington event - or worse scarier Miyake event; what MI5 in the UK calls '4 meals away from Anarchy'.
+All calling for stronger, shielded too, renewables + storage + resilient grid!